SRG12859/Angular-To-Do-List/README.md

 ### How To See it in browser.

 You can View The [Deploy Click Here](https://angular-todo-list-maker.netlify.app).
-Or Do `ng serve` to see it in browser after you clone the Repository and do `npm install` or `npm i`.
+Or Do `ng serve` to see it in browser after you clone the Repository and after doing `npm install` or `npm i`.